qmlnet/qmlnet/README.md

 - [ ] .NET Task Scheduler/Dispatcher - Support dispatching delegates from C# to Qt's UI thread.
 - [ ] ```async``` and ```await``` support.
-- [ ] ```INotifyPropertyChanged``` support for signal notification of property changes in QML.
-This will allow QML to bind to .NET properties.
+- [ ] ```INotifyPropertyChanged``` support for signal notification of property changes in Qml.
+This will allow Qml to bind to .NET properties.
 - [ ] .NET Events to signals
 - [ ] CI server for unit tests and deliverables